Frequently Asked Questions

 Are any of the lower or upper division ECD courses delivered on the SOU campus?

 No, all lower division courses need to be completed at a community college.
 The upper division courses that make up the core & elective courses for this degree are available only online.
 The upper division general education courses can be taken on campus or online.

 After I earn my ECD, how do I get into the MAT program at SOU?

 By letting your advisor know of your plans to pursue the MAT early, they can help you plan your coursework, to assure you have completed the necessary prerequisite courses for the MAT.
-You will still need to go through the process of applying for the MAT and complete requirements for the MAT - for example; PRAXIS exam, letters of recommendation and practicum in public school settings.
+You will still need to go through the process of applying for the MAT and complete requirements for the MAT - for example; Basic Skills exam, letters of recommendation and practicum in public school settings.

 If I'm interested in getting my MAT, when should I meet with an advisor?

 Ideally, the beginning of your Junior year you should make an appointment to meet with the MAT program advisor in the Education Dept.